-- 2.1.5 Mix approximately 3 ounces of 30-minute epoxy.
+2.1.5 Mix approximately 3 ounces of 30-minute epoxy.
 Do not use faster curing epoxy.
 It does not have the strength or working time required.
 Do not skimp on the amount of 30-minute epoxy.
 It is extremely important to use plenty of epoxy when gluing the wing halves.
-Using a epoxy brush or stir stick, apply a liberal coating of Epoxy to both sides of - 2.1.6 one end of the wing joiner.
-Apply Epoxy into

-2.1.7 the wing joiner slot in the end of one wing panel and use the Epoxy coated end of the wing joiner to force epoxy down into the slot.
-Push the wing joiner until it reaches the pencil line.
-The idea is to work Epoxy thoroughly into the wing slot.
-Apply more Epoxy as required.
+Using a epoxy brush or stir stick, apply a liberal coating of Epoxy to both sides of one end of the wing joiner.
+Apply Epoxy into the wing joiner slot in the end of one wing panel and use the Epoxy coated end of the wing joiner to force epoxy down into the slot.
+Push the wing joiner until it reaches the center line .The idea is to work Epoxy thoroughly into the wing slot.
+Apply more Epoxy as required .
 Now do the same for the other wing half.
 Remove the wing joiner and set it aside for a few minutes.

-- 2.1.6 Apply Epoxy to the wing root joining areas on both wing halves.
+2.1.6 Apply Epoxy to the wing root joining areas on both wing halves.
 Apply Epoxy to the dowels and dowels holes.
-Insert both dowels into two holes in one of the wing halves until they are about 1/8" from the centerline you drew with the pencil.
+Insert the dowel into the hole in one of the wing halves until it is about 1/8" from the centerline.
 Now apply Epoxy to the other end of the dowels and liberally to the entire wing joiner.
-Insert the wing joiner into one wing half and push it in until the penciled centerline is reached. - 2.1.7 Carefully slide the wing halves together.
+Insert the wing joiner into one wing half and push it in until the centerline is reached.

+Carefully slide the wing halves together.
 Push hard and use an extra set of hands if necessary.
 Push until the wing root joining areas on both wing halves are touching each other.
 Push hard to ensure that there is no gap between the wing halves.
 Wipe away any excess Epoxy with a paper towel.
-To avoid smearing Epoxy over the wing surface, wipe along the joint, not across it. - 2.1.8 Apply masking tape over the wing joint to hold the wing halves tightly together while the Epoxy cures.
+To avoid smearing Epoxy over the wing surface, wipe along the joint, not across it.

+- 2.1.8 Apply masking tape over the wing joint to hold the wing halves tightly together while the Epoxy cures.
 Place the wing on a large flat surface and allow it to dry for at least two hours before handling.
 Let it cure overnight before flying. - 2.1.9 Peel off the masking tape and carefully apply the rolled trim sheet material supplied with the kit.
 Center the trim material over the joint and ensure that the ends of the trim material are on the bottom surface of the wing.